TheSmallHill/ekf_slam/README.md

 ## Installation
-This project is being written for the use of a Beaglebone Black running Ubuntu 16.04 LTS (available in the Linux directory) and ROS kinetic.
+This project is being written for the use of a Beaglebone Black running Ubuntu 16.04 LTS (available at https://rcn-ee.net/) and ROS kinetic.
 Make sure to install ROS kinetic according to the installation instructions on http://www.ros.org/ before downloading and installing this package.
 To install the package, clone or download this repository into the top level source directory of your ROS workspace.